 At ChokoSpice, we select for you ethically sourced and best quality cacao beans and spices from around the globe and handcrafts them into delicious chocolate bars in Massachusetts.
-Our process of making bean-to-bar dark chocolate bars includes sorting cacao beans, roasting, winnowing, grinding and then tempering the chocolate.
+Our process of making bean-to-bar artisan dark chocolate bars includes sorting cacao beans, roasting, winnowing, grinding and then tempering the chocolate.
 Whenever possible, in this process, we strive to use mainly organic products, such as cacao beans, cacao butter, sugar and spices.
 We do not use any refined sugar: one of the distinctive features of our spiced chocolate bars is coconut sugar, which has a low glycemic index.

-The beans for our spiced chocolate bars are harvested from the pods and left to ferment: sometimes in open spaces, sometimes in special covered facilities.
+The beans for our bean-to-bar spiced chocolate bars are harvested from the pods and left to ferment: sometimes in open spaces, sometimes in special covered facilities.
 Since during the fermentation process the beans are exposed to the elements and the influence of the external physical factors (for instance, debris), they must be carefully sorted to eliminate the presence of external components, such as the dirt, small stones or fragments of packaging.

 As of now, we are utilizing the smaller-scale equipment for cracking the roasted cacao means and separating the husk from the nibs.
 This process is called "winnowing."

 The second most important process in making artisan chocolate bars is tempering (i,e. developing and maintaining the Beta-crystal) before pouring it in the moulds.
 It is between tempering and molding that we introduce our spices.

-5% of all sales from our website and from Farmers Markets are donated to a different charity or non-profit organization helping people with cancer or cancer survivors every month.
+2% of all sales are donated to a different charity or non-profit organization helping people with cancer or cancer survivors every month.